brandonwillard/vim-setup/README.md

 You'll have to open Vim and run `BundleInstall` to setup the plugins mentioned in `vimrc`.

+## Neovim

+I've recently added some Neovim features/support; the only major difference was the need for a symlink to the `~/.vim/` directory in `~/.config/`.
+I had to name the symlink `nvim`, too.

 # tmux

 This setup contains a custom shell script, tmux settings and a Vim script that